Mazmansoor/prompt-engineering-playbook/README.md

 - **Content controls.** Add switches to show/hide inline rationales, reveal failure examples, or flip between "teaching" and "delivery" voices so the same content works for learning and approvals.
 - **Handoff pack generator.** One-click download of prompt templates, acceptance criteria, and QA checklists as PDF/Markdown bundles to send to clients or compliance reviewers.
 - **Evaluation cockpit.** Small dashboard that surfaces prompt versions, quality gates, and sample test cases to make the playbook feel operational rather than static documentation.

+## Feedback & Contact (No Repo Required)

+- Use the form on `/feedback.md` and swap the `action` attribute for your form backend (Formspree/Basin/Netlify Forms).
+- Route submissions into a sheet or CRM with automation so you can track owners and follow-up dates.
+- Keep fields minimal and add a short privacy note if you enable analytics.